jordiclive/ControlPrefixes/README.md

 # Control Prefixes
-This is the implementation of Control Prefixes.
+This is the implementation of [Control Prefixes for Parameter-efficient Text Generation](https://arxiv.org/abs/2110.08329)

 A method based on Prefix-Tuning, which incorporates conditional input-dependent prompts.
 This method is at the intersection of prompt learning and controlled generation.